N.Korean, US Officials At Nuclear Talks After Latest Missile Test - UrduPoint

 "I am encouraged that US and (North Korean) working level delegations are currently in Sweden to hold talks," Swedish Foreign Minister Ann Linde tweeted.

 "Dialogue needed to reach denuclearization and peaceful solution."
-Asked if he was hopeful about the talks, US Secretary of State Mike Pompeo said during a visit to Athens: "We are very hopeful that we will make some progress."
-"We'll share ideas," he added.
-"We need a lot of work."
 Similar-level talks on North Korea's nuclear disarmament were held in Stockholm in March 2018 and then in January this year.

-North Korea frequently couples diplomatic overtures with military moves as a way of maintaining pressure on negotiating partners, analysts say, and many believe this weapons system gives it added leverage.
+North Korea frequently couples diplomatic overtures with military moves as a way of maintaining pressure on negotiating partners, analysts say, and may believe this weapons system gives it added leverage.

-Pyongyang tested what it called a "super-large" rocket on Wednesday just hours after it said it was willing to resume working-level talks with Washington.
+Pyongyang tested a sea-launched ballistic missile on Wednesday just hours after it said it was willing to resume working-level talks with Washington.

 Kim Myong Gil said he was "optimistic" about the talks, speaking in Beijing on his way to the Swedish capital.